asksac/PrivateRouting/README.md

 *As this is for testing purposes only, we are generating the private key file with no password (-nodes), using a longer duration (-days 1825) and using dummy certificate details (-subj)*

-## Changelog

-Updates on 2020-10-16:
-- Added AutoScaling of ECS Fargate cluster

-Updates on 2020-10-15:
-- Separate terraform modules, one each for:
-  - HAProxy on ECS Fargate cluster
-  - HAProxy on EC2 (helpful for testing)
-- Support for multiple subnets
-- Using PrivateLink (VPC endpoints) for ECR, S3 and CloudWatch Logs
-- Eliminated need for NATGW in HAProxy VPC

-Updates on 2020-10-14:
-- Support for an input map object to configure HAProxy rules
-- Refactor haproxy code from root module to sub-modules

 ## License